sathyabalasubramaniyan/house_price_prediction/README.md

        year
        month
    I have implemented  this project in two parts.
 First part contains data analysis by visualization of datasets in various plot as explained in Datavisual.py.
 Second is training of machine learning models explained in Houseprediction.py
-   Here, I have trained variousalgorithms like
+   Here, I have trained various algorithms like
 # METHOD 1:
 # MULTIPLE LINEAR REGRESSION
    Linear Regression refers to a model that assumes a linear relationship between input variables and target variables.Linear regression attempts to model the relationship between two variables by fitting a linear equation to observed data.